Carla-de-Beer/amazon-bedrock-image-generator/README.md

 # Amazon Bedrock Image Generator

-This project is a React application seamlessly integrated with AWS services, including API Gateway and Lambda.
+This project consists of a React application seamlessly integrated with AWS services, including API Gateway and Lambda.
 It empowers users to request images through prompts, initiating a process within the Lambda function triggered by API Gateway.
 The application then showcases the requested images within its user interface, offering a dynamic and responsive experience.